ICIJ/datashare-keycloak-integration/README.md

     | name | User property | Username | name | string | - |

 13. Go to installation tab, select Keycloak OIDC JSON and write down the secret (it might look like an UUID)
-14. Change the value of DataShare's oauthClientSecret option in the docker compose file to the new secret.
+14. Change the value of Datashare's oauthClientSecret option in the docker compose file to the new secret.
 15. Get back to Keycloak administration web
 16. In the left navigation panel go to Groups and create some random groups.
 These groups will be mapped to available projects into datashare.
 17. for each created group, then create the related index with :